- Understanding aviation noise

 - Provide air traffic control services and manage aircraft departures and arrivals according to flight paths;

-- Manage and control air traffic according to environmental restrictions regarding capacity, aircraft kinds, delay time, etc.
+- Manage and control air traffic according to environmental restrictions regarding capacity, aircraft types, delay time, operating limits, etc.

 - Develop policy and create the regulatory framework for the aviation industry;

-- Develop a national plan on management and control of aircraft noise (EU Regulation 598/2014);
+- Develop a national plan for the management and control of aircraft noise (EU Regulation 598/2014);

-- Process and approval of specific regulations (airport curfews, certain activities and development in airports – reverse use, preferential runways, etc.);
+- Process and approve of specific regulations (airport curfews, certain activities and development in airports – reverse-thrust use, preferential runways, etc.);

 - Regulate and oversee the management of national airports;